Take Blood Thinners

 Many doctors prescribe warfarin (Coumadin) because it's much less expensive, and doctors have used it for a long time.
 But you'll need to get your blood tested often to make sure the dose is correct.
-The drug also doesn't work right with many foods and other medicines can also affect the way warfarin works.
+Certain foods, supplements, and other medicines can also affect the way warfarin works.

 Wear Compression Stockings

 The most common style of these special socks go from the arch of your foot to just below or above your knee.
 They can relieve the pain and swelling in your legs, and they help prevent more clots.

 Compression stockings come in different levels of pressure.
 You can get mild ones over the counter, but you'll need to get fitted and a prescription for stronger ones.
 Your doctor will help you figure out what kind you need.

 You may have to wear them for 2 years or longer after you have DVT.

 Get a Vena Cava Filter